-Intermap's Insurance offerings, including software and services, face competition from software suppliers that include Core Logic and Lexis Nexis.
+Intermap's Insurance offerings, including software and services, face competition from software suppliers that include Core Logic, Verisk and Lexis Nexis.

 Intermap's competitors may have significantly more financial, technical, marketing and other resources than the Company.
 Many of these competitors have extensive customer-bases and broader customer relationships than Intermap, and they also have longer operating histories and greater name recognition, particularly in the software product space.
-The Company believes that it competes effectively in terms of key factors that include ease of use, specialization in solving customer problems, expertise and optimization of accessed datasets, pricing, and quality.
+The Company believes that it competes effectively with higher quality proprietary datasets, delivered with a product that compares favorably on ease of use, specialization in solving customer problems, optimization of accessed datasets, pricing, and quality.